PrimeAcademy/assignment-unit-1/README.md

 ### 5 | Hello World!

 Our assignment also contains a `helloWorld.js` file.
-For this stretch goal, we will be working with this file.

 A "hello world" is a common first step in learning to code, and the first program many programmers write.

 In the video for this week, we use a `console.log()` to get messages from our JavaScript file to display in the browser's console.

 1. You will need to source in the `helloWorld.js` file into your `index.html` file.

-1. Refer back to the video to cover how to source in and get "hello world" to log in the browser console for your assignment!
+2. Refer back to the video to cover how to source in and get "hello world" to log in the browser console for your assignment!
 More information on `console.log` can be found [here](https://www.w3schools.com/jsref/met_console_log.asp).

-2. Be sure to test your work by opening your browser console for this assignment.
+3. Be sure to test your work by opening your browser console for this assignment.

-3. "Upload" these changes to GitHub (the same way you did in step 5).
+4. "Upload" these changes to GitHub (the same way you did in step 5).

 ### 6 | "Uploading" your changes to GitHub